jeremyhilado/seir-224-project-2/groups.md

 The instructor names indicated are those who will be primarily responsible for grading each project.

 ## Group 1 (Adam)
-Meeting Tuesday, Sept 2, 5:00PM
+Meeting Wednesday, Sept 2, 5:00PM

 - Justin
 - Erica I